Year 12 History: Revolutions Units 3 and 4

 - The American Revolution (1754–1789)

-These were moments of radical social and political change.
-Revolutionaries made deliberate attempts to break with past traditions and ruling regimes to transform society and government.
+These revolutions were interlinked and brought social and political changes with very different outcomes.
+Revolutionaries broke with past traditions and ruling regimes to transform society and create new styles of government.

-You will start by examining the significant causes of revolution.
-Part of this is to consider the role different ideas, events, individuals and popular movements had in creating a revolutionary situation.
+You will start with the causes of revolution and the role that ideas, events, individuals and popular movements had in creating a revolutionary situation.

-You then focus on how the revolutionaries went about trying to create a new society.
-You will look at how the new regimes were both threatened and radicalised.
-Then you will evaluate historical interpretations about the success of the revolution; the new regime’s consolidation of power; their compromise of revolutionary ideology; and finally, the degree of change brought to each society.
+You will then focus on how the revolutionaries created a new society by examining the new regimes’ responses to challenges via radicalism and reactionism.
+You will evaluate the success of the revolution, the new regime’s consolidation of power, compromises of revolutionary ideals and finally, the degree of change brought to each society.

 Who is it for?